 Field-hunting tip

-Look in metamorphic rocks formed by combustion of bituminous sediments country — that is the host setting where ternesite typically forms.
+Look in metamorphic rocks formed by combustion of bituminous sediments country, the host setting where ternesite typically forms.
 If you start seeing ettringite, portlandite, afwillite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals, acicular, granular habit, so train your eye for that shape before scanning the outcrop.